 As the game restarted the crowd were keeping their fingers crossed that Moffat weren't going to let the visitors back in the game.
 The home side needed to keep possession and to keep Wigtownshire in their own half.
 Nerves started to jangle slightly as there was an occasional offload too far and possession was given away, but taking the lead Moffat's new captain, Martin Salaman powered over the line for another try for the Rams.
 Although it wasn't converted, the game was looking home and dry.

 A bit more indiscipline from Wigtownshire gave Moffat another penalty, which was brilliantly booted over by Quigley and the visitor were offered some helpful consultation from the sideline.
 At 23-5 the game was all but over and a lapse of concentration allowed Wigtownshire a consolation try in the corner to leave the final score at 23-10.
-Head Coach Cammy Little was pleased "It was good to a win in the bag and now we have to build on
+Head Coach Cammy Little was pleased "It was good to a win in the bag and now we have to build on this positive result".

 The next home game is on Saturday 15th October against Birkmyre RFC.